 Ideas to naturally down regulate milk production include:

 - Substitute one breastfeed for the new food every few days.
 Lactation consultant and author Nancy Mohrbacher suggests allowing at least three days between dropping one breastfeed and then dropping another1

 - Gradually lengthen the time between breastfeeds or pumping sessions

-- Breastfeed or pump for a shorter time
+- Breastfeed or pump for a shorter time interval at each session.

 Slowly does it

 By trying one or more of the ideas in the previous section, milk production will be slowly reduced.
 As a general guide, weaning gradually from exclusive breastfeeding may take two to three weeks to achieve (Mohrbacher, 2020. p 171).
 The benefits of stopping breastfeeding in a gradual way include:

 - Allows time for the breasts to naturally adjust to reduced milk production preventing painful engorgement or mastitis.